 - Support Services Bureau

-Individuals interested in Deputy Sheriff Jobs in El Paso County may seek specialized jobs in the following units: mounted unit, SWAT team, traffic unit, K-9 unit, crime reduction unit, and a community support unit.
+In El Paso County, sheriff’s deputies may seek specialized jobs in the following units: mounted unit, SWAT team, traffic unit, K-9 unit, crime reduction unit, and a community support unit.

-The Arapahoe Sheriff’s Department, which serves about 173,000 residents, includes the following Bureaus:
+The Arapahoe Sheriff’s Department includes the following Bureaus:

 - Detention/Administrative Services Bureau